-In the proof that follows, we first present three lemmas used in the proof of \thmref{thm:Kminus1} (step 1), we then choose the distribution $P_X^{n_K}$ of the random codewords (step 3) and the parameters $n_1, \dots, n_K, \gamma$ in \thmref{thm:VLFgeneral} (step 4).
-Finally, we analyze the bounds in \thmref{thm:VLFgeneral} under the chosen distribution and parameters (step 5).
+We first present two lemmas used in the proof of \lemref{lem:VLFmoderate} (step 1).
+We then choose the distribution $P_X^{n_L}$ of the random codewords (step 2) and the parameters $n_1, \dots, n_L, \gamma$ in \thmref{thm:nonasyPPC} (step 3).
+Finally, we analyze the bounds in \thmref{thm:nonasyPPC} using the supporting lemmas (step 4).